SridharRamesh/HowSridharThinks/_math/Primes/PrimeCounting.md

 ***

-[TODO: Write up all the relationships between all the prime counting functions: ordinary vs Chebyshev theta vs Chebyshev psi vs Riemann's J vs etc.]
+For a much more advanced continuation of the story in this post, counting the number of primes much more exactly, see [here](./ZetaPrimeCounting.html).

+****

-(Also worth discussing in a post somewhere, since no one seems to have written this up in a nice way for anyone: the heuristic/intuitive argument for the first Hardy-Littlewood conjecture (as well the intuition for the second conjecture, but also noting why the second conjecture is incompatible with the first one).
-Full discussion of the Riemann zeta function, and how to obtain the prime-counting function’s explicit formula from it.)
+(TODO: Also worth discussing in a post somewhere, since no one seems to have written this up in a nice way for anyone: the heuristic/intuitive argument for the first Hardy-Littlewood conjecture (as well the intuition for the second conjecture, but also noting why the second conjecture is incompatible with the first one).)